 Judicial review of the legality of a decision to list an organisation is available in the courts under the Administrative Decisions (Judicial Review) Act 1977, section 75(v) of the Constitution and section 39B of the Judiciary Act 1903.
 The general principles of administrative law require that the Minister’s decision be made on the basis of logically probative evidence.
 The decision must also be a proper exercise of power, not flawed by irrelevant considerations, improper purpose or exercised in bad faith.

 Oversight by the Inspector-General of Intelligence and Security (IGIS)

 The IGIS is an independent statutory office holder who monitors and reviews the legality and propriety of the activities of Australia’s intelligence and security agencies, including ASIO.

-The IGIS has own motion inquiry powers and can also conduct inquiries in response to complaints from any person or requests from Ministers.
+The IGIS has own motion inquiry powers and can also conduct inquiries in response to complaints from any person or requests from ministers.
 Should the IGIS decide to conduct an inquiry into ASIO’s role in the terrorist listing of any particular organisation, the IGIS would consider whether ASIO had followed appropriate processes when considering the organisation for listing and when providing advice to the Attorney-General.

-Further information is available on the IGIS website.
+More information is available on the IGIS website.